Eli Perry: Congressman

 In 1870, Perry was a successful Democratic candidate for Congress.
 He was reelected in 1872 and served two terms, March 4, 1871 to March 3, 1875.
 Perry served in the 42nd and 43rd Congresses, and was a member of the Committee on Public Buildings and Grounds.
 During his Congressional service, Perry was active in obtaining benefits for Civil War veterans and pensions for widows of soldiers who had died during the war.

 As a member of Congress, Perry also worked to obtain approval of a Washington, D.C. reform school for girls.
 His career in Congress culminated with approval of his bill to authorize construction of a new federal office building for Albany, which was constructed at the corner of Broadway and State Street.

 Later life

 After his Congressional service, Perry returned to his Albany business interests.

+Death and burial

 He died in Albany on May 17, 1881.
 Perry was buried at Albany Rural Cemetery.

 In his will, Perry left bequests to numerous civic, religious, and charitable organizations.
 These included: